hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 }
 ```

 The `window.fetch` check is a "[Cutting the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" check.
 The client side application will only activate in browsers that support `fetch`.
 Other browsers remain on the server rendered version of the site requiring full refreshes to change page.
 This requires Server Side Rendering which we'll talk about later, and is key to the Progressive Enhancement goal.
+It means that older browsers can still get the core functionality and we don't have to painstakingly work on backwards compatibility.

 ```javascript
 const savedLines = getLines();